joizhang/ffd-attention/README.md

 ## ffd-attention

-More experiments about fake face detection by attention mechanism
+More experiments about fake face detection with attention mechanism

 ## Preprocessing